WELDING BODY PANELS WITH FLUX CORE

 MISC.
 WELDING PARTS

-FLUX CORE WELDING DETAILS
+FLUX CORE WELDING AUTO BODY PANELS

 Next get your sheet metal setup.
 Make sure the sheet metal is the weldable kind and get it a clean with a wire wheel or sander.
 I’d also recommend practicing with a butt joint on some spare thin sheet metal as that will be the most common weld you’ll be doing on your project car.